 Of course, it took me fifty years to check out all the cool things to do in Saskatoon, Saskatchewan, myself, so what does that say?
 Well, it says that it’s never too late to enjoy the wonders of the prairies, and you should absolutely begin your exploration in Saskatoon.

 Some of the nicest people I’ve ever met are from this land of big skies and wheat fields, and that’s led me to wonder whether it’s something in the water.
 After all, Saskatoon is the City of Bridges – there are eight over the South Saskatchewan River – and it’s also home to songstress Joni Mitchell.

-11 Cool Things to do in Saskatoon in Summer
+11 Kick-ass things to do in Saskatoon in summer

 Before we get into the cool stuff, a note about where is Saskatoon.
 It’s in the Canadian province of Saskatchewan, along the Yellowhead Highway, 2 hours flight from Vancouver or 3.5 hours from Toronto.
 Founded in 1882 as a temperance colony, Saskatoon is the largest city in the province (the capital is Regina, 2.5 hours north) and is named after the berry of the same name.